Chase Ink Business Preferred® Credit Card

 (Before we begin: Not sure if you qualify for a business credit card?
 Read this article about what qualifies as a business.
 It's more than you think.)

-Why is the Chase Ink Business Preferred Credit Card so Strong?
+What Makes the Chase Ink Business Preferred® Credit Card so Strong?

 The Chase Ink Preferred credit card comes with a strong welcome bonus of 100,000 Chase Ultimate Rewards bonus points when you spend $15,000 in combined purchases in your first 3 months as a cardholder.